 Many people lead a much more sedentary lifestyle than their parents and grandparents did.

-Examples of sedentary habits include:
+Some examples of sedentary habits include:

 - working in an office rather than doing manual labor